 Recently I came across this photo of a really angry lion submitted by one of our keen readers on a wilderness safari in the Maasai Mara.
-As I was wondering what may have happened, I got inspiration to put together this 6 things that can anger a lion like this.
+As I was wondering what may have happened, I got the inspiration to put together these six things that can anger a lion like this.
 Hope you enjoy it.

 Lions live in groups of related females called prides, which may comprise several to as many as 40 individuals, including adults, sub-adults (2 to 4 years old) and cubs, plus one or more resident males.
 Isolating a lion from this social grouping easily makes them aggressive.